 As of 2020, one-quarter of all accountants and auditors worked in tax preparation, bookkeeping, and payroll services, according to the BLS.
 Candidates with advanced education, experience, and credentials stand the best chance at top jobs in these areas.

-Questions About the Hedge Fund Accountant Job Description
+Questions About Hedge Fund Accounting

 What are hedge fund accounting services?